AradhyaNepal/AradhyaNepal/README.md

 - 🤓 Introvert, so just 3-4 years behind in social skills compared to others.
 So please judge me not. 🥺

 - 🥴 Personality: Maturing INTJ if you are interested in MBTI.
 85 percentile on IQ, high Industriousness(But Low Orderliness), low extroversion, average neuroticism, and low agreeableness if you are interested in OCEAN.

-- 💬 How to start a conversation: Bring any philosophical topic with me from yin-yang☯️ to Friedrich Nietzsche or talk about coding concepts.

-- 🕵️ My Bad Habits: Stalking others Repo's Code and you might be my next stalking parasite's host.
-If you think by doing this I am a creeper, then yes I am 😎.